 The age of the tattoo is almost never a factor in how quickly reaction to laser tattoo removal treatment, what is a factor is how old the client is and how well they’ve taken care of themselves and their skin.
 Skin ages with time, it not only becomes more challenging to tattoo, it becomes more challenging for removals.
 Again, this leads back to how healthy you are, and how quickly your immune system will react to the treatments.

 We’ve already covered what can be done if you just got a tattoo and hate it.
 If you’re ready to start laser tattoo removal treatment, make sure you follow the aftercare given to you by the tattoo artist fully.
 Once that has been done, keep the area moisturized and continue to drink plenty of water, also apply sunscreen whenever the tattoo will be exposed to the elements, not just in the summer at the beach.
-We also suggest a minimum of 6-8 weeks to properly heal from the tattoo, in some cases up to 12 weeks may be needed.
+We also suggest a minimum of 12 weeks to properly heal from the tattoo before starting treatment.
+In some situations, we may suggest waiting longer

 You no longer have to live with tattoos you don't enjoy.
 GO!
 Tattoo Removal can completely remove most tattoos, or lighten them so your tattoo artist can do a cover up with artwork you do want and will enjoy.